-The Affordable Care Act requires employer‐sponsored medical and dental costs to be reported on employee W‐2 forms beginning with the 2012 W‐2 forms.
+The Affordable Care Act requires employer‐sponsored medical and dental costs to be reported on employee tax forms, namely the Internal Revenue Service (IRS) W‐2 and 1095 forms.
 The following Q&A provides details on health care reporting and other tax-related benefits shown on the W-2.
 More detail about the W-2 is available on the UW Payroll Office Form W-2 Explanation website.

 1. Why do the amounts for employer-sponsored health care insurance shown in Employee Self-Service (ESS) and on my W-2 (box 12, code "DD") differ?

 For many, they differ because:

-Is the cost of an employee’s health care benefit, as shown on the W-2, taxable to the employee?
-No.
+2. Is the cost of an employee’s health care benefit, as shown on the W-2 (box 12, code "DD"), taxable to the employee?

-What medical, dental, and Health Savings Account (HSA) benefits must be included in the amount reported on the W-2?
+4. What medical, dental, and Health Savings Account (HSA) costs must be included in the amount reported on the W-2?
 The UW is required to report two separate health care numbers:

 a.
 Employer contributions to your medical and dental care.
 Note that: